lambdaclass/concrete/docs/ARCHITECTURE.md

 - reports, policies, assumptions, snapshots, release bundles, and showcase manifests should render from one shared fact layer.

+That "one shared fact layer" is the **typed `ObligationCore` ledger**: the `Obligations / proof reports / proof registry` node above consolidates into one record model (id, span, kind, scoped hypotheses, conclusion, semantic profile, allowed engines, status, evidence class, counterexample, replay, policy impact), and reports / policies / proof workspaces / audit bundles / codegen gates all become views over it.
+That consolidation is its own work item — see [OBLIGATION_CORE.md](OBLIGATION_CORE.md) and ROADMAP Phase 3 (ObligationCore Pipeline Consolidation). `OBLIGATION_CORE.md` is canonical for the obligation / evidence model; this document and [PASSES.md](PASSES.md) own the front-end pass contracts that feed it.

 The current active architecture track is to make this path explicit without turning ProofCore into a second semantic authority.